mikedh/trimesh/docs/guides/nricp.md

 Where $\mathbf{A}$ is the sparse matrix that links the current vertex positions to the ideal deformed vertex positions subject to the smoothness and landmarks constraints.
 The system $\mathbf{A}^\text{T}\mathbf{A} = \mathbf{A}^\text{T}\mathbf{b}$ is solved for $\mathbf{X}$ and deformed vertices are computed : $\tilde{\mathbf{v}}_i = \mathbf{w}_i^\text{T}\mathbf{X}_i$.
 Unlike, `nricp_sumner`, the vertices are not replaced by the deformed vertices yet the deformed vertices are used to find new correspondences $\mathbf{c}$ on the target geometry.

 The algorithm contains one outer loop and one inner loop.
 The outer loop is similar to `nricp_sumner` *i.e.* an iteration over a set of weights sets.
-The inner loop is performed until convergence of $\mathbf{X}$ or until a max iterations treshold  $N$ is reached.
+The inner loop is performed until convergence of $\mathbf{X}$ or until a max iterations threshold  $N$ is reached.

 ### Number of iterations
 As with `nricp_sumner`, the `steps` arguments dictates the number of outer loop iterations performed. `steps` should be in the form `[[ws_1, wl_1, wn_1, max_iter_1], ..., [ws_n, wl_n, wn_n, max_iter_n]]`.
 The values should correspond to $w_S, w_L$ and $w_N$.
 The extra weight $w_N$ is related to outlier robustness.
 The last number is an integer specifying $N_i$, the number of maximum iterations in the inner loop.

 ### Robustness to outliers
-The [same implementation](#robustness-to-outliers) than `nricp_sumner` is used, with maximum distance treshold and normal weigthing.
+The [same implementation](#robustness-to-outliers) than `nricp_sumner` is used, with maximum distance threshold and normal weighting.

 ### Summary